FreshAlacrity/front-tracker/README.md

   - [x] function to fix fusion notes
     - [ ] get descriptions working for glitter district
       - [ ] check that list against digit-members when they're loaded
-  - [ ] function to remove emoji proxies
+  - [ ] temporary function to remove emoji proxies
   - [ ] make proxies for all triples
   - [ ] make export command to do all those changes at once